-If you follow along on Project Simplify 365, you may have picked up on the fact that I have a slight problem with baby stalking.
-I just can’t help myself…..I love them SO much!
-I have so far been unsuccessful in my attempts to convince husband that we need another one, so I fill that need by
+I’m not ashamed to admit that I have a slight problem with baby stalking.
+I just can’t help myself…..I love babies SO much!
+I have so far been unsuccessful in my attempts to convince my husband that we need another one, so I fill that need by

 obsessing, er, doting on other people’s babies.